fabricevb/Master-Thesis/README.md

 # Master Thesis: The Variability of the Belgian Business Survey Indicator - analysis and predictive power

-Thesis presented in fulfillment of the requirements for the degree of Master of Science in Statistics
+Thesis presented in fulfillment of the requirements for the degree of Master of Science in Statistics, 2018 - 2019.

 Co-supervisor: Geert Molenberghs - KU Leuven